SullivanC19/AgarGNN/README.md

 # SimpleAgarGNN
 Hi CS 224W staff!
 Thank you for taking the time to look at our project.
+To start, make sure you have [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.
-To start, run `. ./setup.sh` to set up the conda environment.
+Then, run `. ./setup.sh` to set up the conda environment.
 Next, run `python main.py --show --model=gnn --env=greedy`

 ![](res/animated_gnn_agent.gif)